A recent article in Harvard Business Review caught my attention. “Strategy Making in Turbulent Times,…

-Major League Baseball’s spring training is in full swing and the season is just around the corner!
+Major League Baseball’s season is just around the corner!
 I love baseball!
 I grew up on baseball.
 I was born in St. Louis and went with my dad to many Cardinals’ games.
 When we weren’t at the game, the game was on the radio or TV at home.
+There’s nothing like a great game.

 My hometown team is a winning team.
 One of the most successful franchises in baseball history, the STL Cardinals have won 11 World Series Championships, 19 National League Pennants and 13 Division titles.
 Just sayin!